agmmnn/awesome-blender/README.md

 ### 🪀Misc [^](#table)
-- 📦Management:
+- Management:
-    - ☃️[BlenderKit](https://www.blenderkit.com/) : allows you to download assets, materials, and alpha brushes to your blender 2.8 client with the click of a button for free. _Now you can find it on built-in addons._
+    - [BlenderKit](https://www.blenderkit.com/) : allows you to download assets, materials, and alpha brushes to your blender 2.8 client with the click of a button for free. _Now you can find it on built-in addons._
     - [Gaffer](https://github.com/gregzaal/Gaffer) : is a Blender add-on that helps you light your scenes by presenting all the right settings in convenient panels for quick access and experimentation. [[market]](https://blendermarket.com/products/gaffer-light-manager/)
     - [Blender Interplanety Storage](https://blenderartists.org/t/bis-online-material-storage/689728) : the online material (shader) storage add-on for Blender 3D creation.
 With the BIS add-on, you can save materials (groups of nodes) to the online personal library and then convenient search and upload them.
     - [Asset Wizard](https://blenderartists.org/t/asset-wizard-for-blender-2-8/1149311) : is a asset management addon.
     - [Blender Version Manager](https://github.com/DotBow/Blender-Version-Manager) : minimalistic download manager for blender.
-- 🥽VR/AR
+- VR/AR
     - [blender-xr](https://www.marui-plugin.com/blender-xr/) : a free virtual and mixed reality user interface for Blender that enables artists to edit scenes within the software using a suitable headset and controllers.
     - [Blender-Metaverse-Addon](https://github.com/Menithal/Blender-Metaverse-Addon) : blender toolset for creating content for Metaverses like High Fidelity.
-- 🏠ArcViz
+- ArcViz
     - [JARCH-Vis](https://blenderartists.org/t/addon-jarch-vis/642607) : is add-on for Blender 3D that helps create commonly used object for architectural visualization. [![][repo]](https://github.com/BlendingJake/JARCH-Vis)
 - Import:
     - [glTF](https://github.com/KhronosGroup/glTF-Blender-IO/tree/blender-v2.82-release), [Rhinoceros3D files](https://blenderartists.org/t/import-rhinoceros-3d-files-into-blender/1136070), [PLY files](https://github.com/uhlik/bpy#point-cloud-visualizer-for-blender-280), [SVG](https://github.com/Shriinivas/shapekeyimport), [GIF](https://github.com/doakey3/Bligify), Quake [BSP](https://blenderartists.org/t/quake-1996-game-bsp-import-script/578191) [MD3](https://github.com/axredneck/blender-md3/tree/blender2.8)